A Homogeneous Catalog of Oscillating Solar-Type Stars Observed by the Kepler Mission and a New Amplitude Scaling Relation Including Chromospheric Activity: Conclusion

 \section{Conclusion}

 We have created a homogeneous catalog of asteroseismic detections in \kepler short--cadence data.
 We use \pysyd to measure global asteroseismic quantities, and find solar--like oscillations in \total stars, of which \planets are planet hosts.
 We provide a homogeneous catalog with global asteroseismic properties such as \numax, \dnu, amplitude of oscillation, white noise, and height--to--background ratio.
-We also provide stellar mass and radius derived from scaling relations, and other stellar properties such as \kepler magnitude, effective temperature, metallicity, \gaia RUWE, and rotation period (when available).
+We also provide stellar radii and masses derived from scaling relations, and other stellar properties such as \kepler magnitude, effective temperature, \gaia DR3 RUWE, metallicity, and rotation period.
 Below is a summary of our main findings:

 \begin{enumerate} \itemsep{0em} \parskip{0em} \item We find \newdet new detections in the re--processed \kepler data, with a median uncertainty of 5.0\% and 2.7\% in \numax and \dnu, respectively.
 The new detections have no preferential location in the H--R diagram. \item For \total stars, we measure \numax and \dnu with median uncertainty of 3.4\% and 1.9\%, respectively.
 We also derive seismic radii and masses with errors of 2.7\% and 10.5\%, respectively.
-The mean offset between our seismically derived radii and \gaia radii from \cite{berger_2020} is $0.4\pm0.4$\% with a scatter of 10.7\%.
+The mean offset between our seismically derived radii and \gaia radii from \cite{berger_2020} is $0.8\pm0.2$\% with a scatter of 6\%.